Train Trek Down I-80

 Established as an homage to the influence the railroad industry had on Omaha’s history, Railcar’s “American” menu is inspired by the melting pot of culture (and cuisine) introduced by the region’s hub of rail traffic.
 Dine on classic, made-from-scratch food in this train-themed atmosphere that will have you believing you just sat down for a meal in the dining car.

 Along with the breathtaking floral displays in Lauritzen Gardens, Kenefick Park is home to two of Union Pacific Railroad’s record-setting locomotives.
-The grand locomotives are on display represent the railroad’s role in Westward Expansion.
+The grand locomotives that are on display represent the railroad’s role in Westward Expansion.
 Centennial No. 6900 is the largest and most powerful diesel-electric locomotive ever built and Big Boy No. 4023 is the world's largest steam locomotive.

 Check out these Nebraska destinations and more vacation ideas here!